Enhancement of efficiency in the Dicke model quantum heat engine: Quantum Thermodynamics and Quantum Heat Engines

-In this section we review briefly the notions of quantum thermodynamic in order to define our QHEs.
-We have that in the quantum domain the definitions of heat and work have to be revisited.
-In order to accomplish this we can use the standard approach to distinguish the different kinds of energy exchanges of the quantum system.
-Let us suppose that the system state is given by the density operator $\rho$ and that its dynamics is governed by the Hamiltonian ${\cal H}$.
-Hence, the system mean energy is given by $U=\tr\left({\rho {\cal H}}\right)$ and the energy exchange of the systems is \beq dU=\tr\left({d\rho\,{\cal H}}\right)+\tr\left({\rho\,d{\cal H}}\right)\,. \eeq In Eq. (\ref{1law}), we identify the first term on the right hand side as the heat $\delta\langle Q\rangle$ absorbed by the system.
+In Eq. (\ref{1law}), we identify the first term on the right hand side as the heat $\delta\langle Q\rangle$ absorbed by the system.
 This definition of heat is in agreement with the usual notion of heat as the energy variation associated with the change of the system internal state.
-Also, as we will see, this definition is compatible with the interpretation of heat as the energy variation related to an entropy increase.
+This definition is compatible with the interpretation of heat as the energy variation related to an entropy increase.
 On the other hand, the second term in the right hand side of Eq. (\ref{1law}) is identified as the work performed over the system, which is equivalent to the negative of the work realized by the system $-\delta\langle W\rangle$.
 This definition relates work to the energy variation caused by changes in the external parameters that define the Hamiltonian of the system, as background fields or cavity size for example.
 It is worth mentioning that, in general work is process dependent and is not an observable, which probability distribution and characteristic function should be properly defined by a two-measurement protocol \cite{Talkner2007}.
 Therefore, we have that the mean values of absorbed heat and work realized by the quantum system in a thermodynamic transformation are

+these quantities are path dependent and their values depend on how the density state or the Hamiltonian changes during the process.
+For our case, we assume that the system is always in thermal equilibrium with a thermal bath at temperature $\beta^{-1}$, and its density operator is a Gibbs state of the form